While piriformis syndrome may be “over-diagnosed”, it can prove stubborn and troublesome for those unlucky enough to be afflicted with it.

 If you don’t sit for long periods of time but have developed piriformis syndrome, it isn’t likely that direct compression from sitting is the cause.

-For most people in this situation, the cause of their piriformis syndrome is weakness in the gluteals and surrounding muscles.
+For most people in this situation, the cause of their piriformis syndrome tends to be weakness in the gluteals (a set of muscles that make up your buttocks).

 The muscles in the buttocks all work together as a team to stabilise the pelvis and allow movement when walking.
 When one muscle group becomes lazy, others have to pick up the slack.

-This is often what causes a tight piriformis – the gluteals have become weak and the piriformis is having to do extra work, causing it to become fatigued and overworked.
+This is often what causes a tight piriformis – the gluteals have become weak and the piriformis is having to do extra work, causing it to become fatigued, overworked and tight.

 You can test the strength of your gluteals using the following method.
-Watch the video below and then try it yourself – if you have a “positive Trendelenberg sign” you probably ARE suffering because of your weak gluteals!
+Watch the video below and then try it yourself – if you have a “positive Trendelenberg sign”, there’s a good chance that you ARE suffering because of your weak gluteals!

 Fatigued and overworked muscles become tight and lose their strength capacity, and when this happens in the piriformis, it can cause piriformis syndrome.